De Novo Lipogenesis

 What is De Novo Lipogenesis?

-DNL is a normal metabolic function, designed to help store energy for later use.
-But in today's environment of constant caloric surplus—particularly from refined carbohydrates—DNL can become chronically overactive, turning the liver into a fat factory.
+So, under normal metabolic function, DNL was designed to help store energy for later use.
+But in today's environment of constant caloric surplus – particularly from refined carbohydrates – it can become chronically overactive, turning the liver into a fat factory.
+When addressing treatment of diabetes, obesity or cardiovascular failure we can question the very beginning of metabolic dysfunction – the lipogenic pathway.
+Understanding its mechanism may provide new therapeutic strategies supporting modern cellular metabolism.

-- It is absorbed quickly and shuttled directly to the liver
+- Is absorbed quickly and shuttled directly to the liver;

-- It bypasses the normal insulin-regulated steps of glucose metabolism
+- Bypasses the normal insulin-regulated steps of glucose metabolism;

-- It rapidly generates acetyl-CoA, the key building block for fatty acid synthesis
+- Rapidly generates acetyl-CoA, the key building block for fatty acid synthesis.

-In practical terms, this means a high-fructose meal can flood the liver with substrates that are immediately used to create fat—even when overall fat intake is low.
-This is why fructose is considered lipogenic: it promotes fat creation from sugar.
+In practical terms, this means a high-fructose meal can flood the liver with substrates that are immediately used to create fat – even when overall fat intake is low.
+This is why fructose is considered lipogenic: it promotes fat creation from sugar that is then accumulated in the liver.
+It results in a huge variety of metabolic syndromes such as: insulin resistance; promoting type 2 diabetes; raised levels of uric acid (a byproduct that promotes mitochondrial dysfunction and inflammation); DNL; NAFLD.
+The key mechanism lies in fructokinase activity, which accelerates fructose metabolism and amplifies its metabolic consequences.
+Addressing excessive fructose exposure, whether dietary or endogenous, is critical in managing modern metabolic disease.

 Health Consequences of Excess DNL

-- Insulin resistance – as liver fat disrupts glucose metabolism and hormonal signaling
+• Insulin resistance – liver fat disrupts glucose metabolism and hormonal signaling.
+Liver cells no longer efficiently respond to insulin, causing type 2 diabetes. development and hyperinsulinemia.

-- Visceral fat gain – fat stored around organs, associated with metabolic syndrome and inflammation
+• Visceral fat gain – fat stored around organs, associated with metabolic syndrome and inflammation.
+Visceral fat is metabolically active and secretes pro-inflammatory cytokines - driving chronic diseases.

 The LIV3 Perspective

-At LIV3, we see DNL not just as a result of overeating—but as a metabolic switch flipped by fructose metabolism, whether that fructose is from diet or created internally.
-Our goal isn’t simply to cut calories or fats—but to interrupt the fructose-driven pathways that lead to excessive fat creation in the first place.
+At LIV3, we see DNL not just as a result of overeating – but as a metabolic switch flipped by fructose metabolism, whether that fructose is from diet or created internally.
+We investigate the problem from the cellular energy point of view, exploring main drivers of the biological mechanisms beyond our will.
+Our goal isn’t simply to cut calories or fats – but to interrupt the fructose-driven pathways that lead to excessive fat creation in the first place.
+We believe that it is more important to create a long-term resolution, without sticking to short-term changes.

-By supporting the body with fructokinase inhibitors like luteolin, and uric acid reducers like tart cherry extract, we believe we can calm the metabolic storm upstream—before sugar ever becomes fat.
+By supporting the body with fructokinase - fructose metabolism driver - inhibitors like luteolin, and uric acid reducers like tart cherry extract, we believe we can calm the metabolic storm upstream - before sugar ever becomes fat.

 Related Articles